AsahiLinux/AsahiLinux.github.io/content/blog/2026/08/26-progress-report-7.2.md

 behind an IOMMU.
 Nothing in macOS userspace nor in XNU can reach it, except via a defined set of IPC functions.
 Taking inspiration from this approach, PPL eventually morphed into SPTM.
-SPTM takes PPL and places it inside Apple's Guarded Execution Framework (GXF), a set of Exception Levels that run parallel to the standard ARM64 EL1 and EL2 (there is no GL0).
+SPTM takes PPL and places it inside Apple's Guarded Execution Framework (GXF), a set of Exception Levels that run parallel to the standard ARM64 Exception Levels.
 GXF also comes with SPRR, a custom pagetable permissions system used when the CPU is running code in GL1 or GL2.